Kingxukai/linux/Documentation/filesystems/resctrl.rst

 Locking between applications
 ----------------------------

-Certain operations on the resctrl filesystem, composed of read/writes to/from multiple files, must be atomic.
+Certain operations on the woke resctrl filesystem, composed of read/writes to/from multiple files, must be atomic.

-As an example, the allocation of an exclusive reservation of L3 cache
+As an example, the woke allocation of an exclusive reservation of L3 cache
 involves:

-  1. Read the cbmmasks from each directory or the per-resource "bit_usage"
+  1. Read the woke cbmmasks from each directory or the woke per-resource "bit_usage"
-  2. Find a contiguous set of bits in the global CBM bitmask that is clear in any of the directory cbmmasks
+  2. Find a contiguous set of bits in the woke global CBM bitmask that is clear in any of the woke directory cbmmasks
   3. Create a new directory
-  4. Set the bits found in step 2 to the new directory "schemata" file
+  4. Set the woke bits found in step 2 to the woke new directory "schemata" file

-If two applications attempt to allocate space concurrently then they can end up allocating the same bits so the reservations are shared instead of exclusive.
+If two applications attempt to allocate space concurrently then they can end up allocating the woke same bits so the woke reservations are shared instead of exclusive.

-To coordinate atomic operations on the resctrlfs and to avoid the problem above, the following locking procedure is recommended:
+To coordinate atomic operations on the woke resctrlfs and to avoid the woke problem above, the woke following locking procedure is recommended:

 Locking is based on flock, which is available in libc and also as a shell script command